It is always important that the sites and groups in your environment have valid users assigned as Administrators, Owners, and Group members.

 Otherwise you can run a Clean Orphaned Users action on your site/group to ensure that there are no Orphaned Users.

 External Users will have green icons and be marked External User.
 You can keep External Users as Members, but we do not recommend that they be assigned as an Owners or Administrators.

-Security groups will have a group icon displayed rather than a individual icon, and will be marked as Security Group.
-You can keep the security group, but it is always recommended to have an individual valid user assigned as well.
+Security groups, Company Administrator groups, and SharePoint Service Administrator groups will have a group icon displayed rather than a individual icon, and will be named with their group type.
+You can keep a security group, but it is always recommended to have an individual valid user assigned as well.

 System accounts have purple icons, are named System Account, and do not have a username or email address associated to them.
 We do not recommend removing system accounts, but you should assign a valid user when a system account is the only one present.

 If you are missing valid Owners, Administrators, or Members, they can be added easily in Quick Actions.